grayerbeard/mqtt/README.md

 ## Publishers and Subscribers

-So now you have the Nessage "Telephone exchange" running and you need a "sender" and a "receiver".
+So now you have the Message "Telephone exchange" running and you need a "sender" and a "receiver".

 On idealy two but one will work Install the code from this repository using

 'git clone https://github.com/grayerbeard/mqtt.git /home/pi/mqtt'

+Then install the python module using

+'sudo pip3 install paho-mqtt'

-Then run the relavant Python scripts on each R Pi or I have provided commands to start them in Tmux sessions (for that you may need to install tmux with sudo apt install tmux)
+Then run the relavant Python scripts on each R Pi. (or I have provided commands to start them in Tmux sessions for that you may need to install tmux with 'sudo apt install tmux')

+First on the publisher

+'python3 test_publisher.py'

+Then on the subscriber

+'python3 test_subscriber.py'

+The subscriber loops less often than the publisher and the format would allow the subscriber to be any looping control program that needs to sometimes get the status of the publisher.